 Over five decades of working to help people with disabilities get jobs, we have discovered that there is a lack of opportunities to build skills and get that "first job" experience.

-That’s where The Bloom Café’s job training program comes in.
+That’s where Bloom Café’s job training program comes in.

 The program offers an innovative curriculum designed to help people with disabilities build hands-on experience in food service, including offering ServSafe® certification, and the soft skills required to be successful in any job.

-From the training program, students will advance to a paid internship in The Bloom Café or with partner employers in the community, where they will hone skills and gain experience before entering the workforce.
-The Bloom Café’s staff will provide one-on-one, on-the-job training and ongoing support.
+From the training program, students will advance to a paid internship at Bloom Café or with partner employers in the community, where they will hone skills and gain experience before entering the workforce.
+Bloom Café’s staff will provide one-on-one, on-the-job training and ongoing support.